 Rutherford Wine Vault

 Driving on Highway 29 past Beaulieu Vineyard one day in late 2016, Mario spotted a for lease sign.
 When he called the agent of record Michael Moffett, he was told another vintner had already committed to one of the buildings for lease but then Mike offered to show Mario several other buildings further west on the property.
 This site is very historical, home of the Georges de LaTour estate, the founder of Beaulieu Vineyard.
-Two buildings were of interest and were still for lease, a tractor shed built in the 1940s and an adjoining cellar, built in 1915 and used for Beaulieu’s “champagne” production as it was called back then – housing production through the 1991 vintage.
+Two buildings were of interest and were still for lease, a tractor shed built in the 1940s and an adjoining cellar, built in 1916.
+This cellar is extremely historic; it was Beaulieu Vineyard’s first winery on their own property (used for several years as their primary winery before operations were moved across the street to their current location).
+It continued to be used for Beaulieu’s “champagne” production as it was called back then – housing production through the 1991 vintage.

 They converted one side of the old tractor shed to private caged wine lockers – with a minimum sized locker starting at 12 cases of wine ranging up to larger walk-in lockers holding up to 250 cases of wine.
 Existing customers who have greater storage needs may rent additional spaces to store pallet sized containers of wine.
 Visiting these lockers is like being in one of the Napa’s Valley’s most exclusive and rarefied ‘wine air’ – one locker contains only vintages of Screaming Eagle wine for shipment outside of the country, other lockers contain old first growth wines and some lockers are rented out by select Napa Valley based wineries for their own wines.